“Folklife – Your Life!”

 Program Session Options:

-- Life is a Dance: People around the world and throughout history have moved together to music for celebratory and social occasions.
+Life is a dance!
+People around the world and throughout history have moved together to music for celebratory and social occasions.
 You and your students will enjoy easy and fun social dances from several parts of the world.
 The children will be prompted to think about dance in their lives: Do you take dance lessons?
 Does your grandma ask you to polka at weddings?
 Do you dance at parties?
-If your student can walk and smile at the same time they will enjoy this activity.
+If your students can walk and smile at the same time they will enjoy this activity.
 Adaptable to any age.

-- International Music In the Plum Grove Church: Traditional music in Wisconsin has filtered in from an amazing array of immigrant groups, which has transformed the musical profile of the state.
+Traditional music in Wisconsin has filtered in from an amazing array of immigrant groups, which has transformed the musical profile of the state.
 Students will be introduced to a variety of traditional music forms, played on instruments originally from various cultures including Swedish bagpipes, hurdy-gurdy, guitar, triangle, Appalachian mountain dulcimer, and Indian harmonium.
 Adaptable to any age.

-- Hey!
-Let’s Play!: Its floorboards creak, there is no clock on the wall and the facilities are “air” conditioned.
+Hey!
+Let’s play!
+Its floorboards creak, there is no clock on the wall and the facilities are “air” conditioned.
 The century old Wakefield Schoolhouse is the perfect setting for playing some traditional, non electronic games.
 You and your students will be challenged with the secret of the magic broom, become pros at winking, and learn a very quiet game of tag.
 As always, students are encouraged to think about how games and play are important to us thoughout our lives.
 Adaptable to any age.

-- How have you “Felt” Lately?: Students will learn the history and process of making felt from wool.
+Students will learn the history and process of making felt from wool.
 From a handful of wool, a bowl of soapy goo and lots of elbow grease you and your students will make a colorful ball of wool to take home.
 Great for all ages.
 Roll up your sleeves for a wet and woolly experience!

 Field Trip Program Notes: